oroinc/documentation/commerce/user_guide/products/products/featured.rst

 #.
 Click **Create Segment** on the top right of the page.

 #.
 Configure a new segment to have a distinct name and the necessary filtering condition.
-For more detailed steps, please see :ref:`Create Segment <user-guide--create-segments>` topic.
+For more detailed steps, please see :ref:`Create Segment <user-guide--business-intelligence--create-segments>` topic.

    **Sample Featured Products segment (default configuration)**